 conform to the standards defined by Deployment Manager.

-imports: - path: https://storage.googleapis.com/sapdeploy/dm-templates/sap_hana/sap_hana.py > resources: - name: sap_hana type: https://storage.googleapis.com/sapdeploy/dm-templates/sap_hana/sap_hana.py properties: instanceName: [VM_NAME] instanceType: [MACHINE_TYPE] zone: [ZONE] subnetwork: [SUBNETWORK] linuxImage: family/[IMAGE_FAMILY] linuxImageProject: [IMAGE_PROJECT] sap_hana_deployment_bucket: [MEDIA_BUCKET] sap_hana_sid: [SID] sap_hana_instance_number: [INSTANCE_NUMBER] sap_hana_sidadm_password: [PASSWORD] sap_hana_system_password: [PASSWORD] sap_hana_scaleout_nodes: [NUMBER_OF_WORKER_NODES] # # --- Advanced Options --- # The following advanced options are not usually needed.
+resources: - name: sap_hana type: https://storage.googleapis.com/cloudsapdeploy/deploymentmanager/latest/dm-templates/sap_hana/sap_hana.py # # By default, this configuration file uses the latest release of the deployment # scripts for SAP on Google Cloud.
+To fix your deployments to a specific release # of the scripts, comment out the type property above and uncomment the type property below. # # type: https://storage.googleapis.com/cloudsapdeploy/deploymentmanager/202103111102/dm-templates/sap_hana/sap_hana.py # properties: instanceName: [VM_NAME] instanceType: [MACHINE_TYPE] zone: [ZONE] subnetwork: [SUBNETWORK] linuxImage: family/[IMAGE_FAMILY] linuxImageProject: [IMAGE_PROJECT] sap_hana_deployment_bucket: [MEDIA_BUCKET] sap_hana_sid: [SID] sap_hana_instance_number: [INSTANCE_NUMBER] sap_hana_sidadm_password: [PASSWORD] sap_hana_system_password: [PASSWORD] sap_hana_scaleout_nodes: [NUMBER_OF_WORKER_NODES] # # --- Advanced Options --- # The following advanced options are not usually needed.
 To use an advanced option, remove # the comment indicator, #, before the parameter name and specify an appropriate value. # # networkTag: [TAG] # Adds network tags to your instance.
 This is useful if you do routing or define # firewall rules by tags.
 By default, no tags are added to your VM.
 Multiple tags # can be assigned by separating them with commas # ...

 To use the advanced properties, remove the comment character,